 People can look up health and relationship information if needed and students who go to UCLA, Williams College, Hobart & William Smith or the University of Houston can download Circle of 6 U, which is a customized version of the general app for those schools.

 Everyone needs a game on their phone, whether it’s solitaire, “Angry Birds” or “Animal Crossing: Pocket Camp.”
-Games are a much-needed escape for college students when they get stressed out or need to kill time.
+Games are a much-needed escape for college students when they get stressed out or need to kill time, allowing them to relax and refocus.
 If you’re looking for a feminist app that’s a game, look no further than “Tampon Run.”

 “Tampon Run” is an 8-bit style game where the premise is to defeat period haters by throwing tampons at them and making sure they don’t take the tampons you do have.
 This game is delightfully feminist and rather addicting after playing it a few times.
 It was created by two high schoolers (who are now currently college students) to combat period stigma and you can read more about them here.